IFSight/docker-drush8-php7/README.md

-# IF Fulcrum Docker Drush 8 PHP 7
+# IF Fulcrum Docker PHP 7.1.20 Drush 8